rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-attributes-demo/Readme.md

 You can edit the server side code in your eclipse JEE IDE such as Luna, Mars, Neon etc. To import the code into your IDE:

 1. Navigate to the repository folder
-2. Execute maven comman `mvn eclipse:eclipse`.
+2. Execute maven command `mvn eclipse:eclipse`.
 This will generate files necessary for eclipse to read the maven project properly.
 3. In eclipse go to `File -> Import -> Existing Maven Projects` and click `Next`.
 4. Browse and select `the project root` and Click `Finish` to import the project.